NCERT Solutions Class 11 English Let Me Not to the Marriage of True Minds – Free PDF Download

 Why is the NCERT Solutions for Class 11 English Poetry Chapter 2 from BYJU’S the best reference guide?

 The NCERT Solutions for Class 11 English Poetry Chapter 2 from BYJU’S is the best reference guide for the CBSE students because –

-1. Easy comprehension, straightforward and simple language is used.
+1. For easy comprehension, straightforward and simple language is used.

 3. Students will be able to get a clear idea about the types of questions which would appear in the exam.

 Which Metaphor is used in the NCERT Solutions for Class 11 English Poetry Chapter 2?

 In this poem, the speaker makes a comparison between love and a star to every wandering ship.
 It is considered to be a metaphor where love has a connection with the North Star, which guides the sailors to lead their ships.
 A metaphor is a resemblance between two different things where the poet explains one as the other.
 Here, the metaphor which connects love with the north star shows that both love and stars require constant reassurance and guidance.
 For a better idea of this concept, students can refer to the NCERT Solutions for Class 11 English Poetry Chapter 2 from BYJU’S.